pylhc/sdds/README.md

 ### Prerequisites

-The package depends only on `numpy` as a third-party package.
+The only third-party package sdds depends on is `numpy`.

 ### Installing